spring-attic/spring-roo/bootstrap/readme.txt

 hinting and a complete knowledge of your application artifacts.
-It constructs your application in a standard directory format, manages and updates your build configuration files, helps you create domain objects, integrates with popular persistance choices and provides automatic web tier generation for easy REST-based web user interfaces.
+It constructs your application in a standard directory format, manages and updates your build configuration files, helps you create domain objects, integrates with popular persistence choices and provides automatic web tier generation for easy REST-based web user interfaces.
 It also offers dynamic finders (freeing you from you the need to write query expressions), automated and passing JUnit integration